OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 Click on the Flow value (top-right) to show/hide the graph.

+_Note_: Don't be alarmed by the colors of the graph, they all rely on their own `css` class, named `.graphdisplay`.

 > The cool thing in this context is that whatever complex the rendering (what the user sees) looks like, the complexity
 > belongs to the renderer (i.e. the client, the web browser in this case).
 The server is only responsible for providing the _raw_ data
 > the graph is based on; and typically here, providing the data is certainly not the most complex part, pinging the server does the job...